sienacizdziel/sienacizdziel/README.md

 - 👋 Hi, I’m @sienacizdziel
 - 👀 I’m interested in software engineering for impact!
-- 🌱 I’m currently learning object-oriented programming and computational intelligence for games
+- 🌱 I’m currently learning about quantum computing and building creative embedded systems
 - 💞️ I’m collaborating on a nonprofit platform called PWR4 as CTO of PPE4ALL
 - 📫 How to reach me: siena.cizdziel@yale.edu